openstack/charm-deployment-guide/deploy-guide/source/charmhub-migration.rst

 OpenStack charms.

 Examples:

-* if OpenStack Ussuri is running, then any OpenStack service charm that supports the ``ussuri/stable`` channel should use that channel

 * if Ceph Octopus is running, then any Ceph charm that supports the ``octopus/stable`` channel should use that channel